clovenski/circuit-simulator/README.md

 + saving and loading to a file
 + expect the user interface to be full of options
 + classes: DFlipFlop, Gate, Input, Output, Clock, CircuitSimulator, etc.
++ entire program can be represented with a directed, unweighted graph represented with adjacency lists
++ for updating the graph, breadth first traversal; update all input node values, then start updating in BFT fashion
++ only DFlipFlop needs to be separate object that has references to the appropriate nodes in graph for data output?